 I’ve been visiting these particular trees for years.
 Each time, I wonder: is this a view of perfect stability, or of a system building up potential until it changes—collapses, in this case—into something new?

-When I see these trees I also see Stewart Brand’s pace layers:
+When I visit these trees I also see Stewart Brand’s pace layers:

-And then we go to work, where projects are shuffled around in tidy little intervals, even though “whenever it starts is the right time.”
+And then we go to work, where projects are atomized and boxed and shuffled around in tidy intervals, even though “whenever it starts is the right time.”

-New beginnings are not linear
+New beginnings are sudden

 Transformation happens when it’s going to happen… and when it’s time, it happens fast, noisily, and irreversibly, like a tree falling.

-When a group of people get to a moment of shared insight and identity and possibility, we tend to think that’s good.
+- When a group of people get to a moment of shared insight and identity and possibility, we tend to think that’s good.
 The choreography and structure and careful engagement got to ‘em.

 Either way, what happens is a sudden shift from one state to another.
 The visible shift is a result of accumulated actions over time.